mossblaser/qth/docs/source/spec.rst

 * `"PROPERTY-1:N"` For One-to-Many Properties.
 * `"PROPERTY-N:1"` For Many-to-One Properties.

-Upon client disconnection, the client must publish a QoS 2, non-retained ``null`` message to ``meta/clients/<CLIENT-ID>`` to clear their registration.
+Upon client disconnection, the client must publish a QoS 2, retained empty message to ``meta/clients/<CLIENT-ID>`` to clear their registration.
 This message should be set as the client's MQTT will.

 Registration server